bartificer/programming-by-stealth/docs/pbs18.md

 pbs.say(x.toUpperCase());
 ```

 You can protect yourself from this kind of error by explicitly converting the variable to a string before applying the function.
-You can do that like shown in the reverse example, or, you can do it in such a way that it does not affect the value stored in the variable as show below:
+You can do that as shown in the reverse example.
+Or you can do it in such a way that it does not affect the value stored in the variable as show below:

 ```javascript
 var x = 4;